PatrickVuscan/LBC-Frontend/iteration-02-review.md

 iii) We remembered to submit pull requests before merging to the master branch.
 - We wanted to practice submitting pull requests for our future internship or research position.
-- We had an easily time learning how to submit pull requests, and consistently submitted pull requests.
+- We had an easy time learning how to submit pull requests, and consistently submitted pull requests.
 - The rest of us could eliminate bugs early and fast before they could grow and accumulate in the master branch.

 iv) We set up a GitHub Actions CI and a small test suite early.